FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 18th February 2016.md

 were needed in politics.
 The Members said that Joe epitomised everything that

-was good in politics, he was devoid of ego and self-interest, he had as his main--- 5
+was good in politics, he was devoid of ego and self-interest, he had as his main
+---
+5

 objective to look after his community.
 It was said that he was a man for all